 Handbells date to the 1800s and earlier, when small bells were used to practice the “method” for the large bells in the church belfry.
 First United has a history of bell choirs going back more than 35 years, and we use the instruments several times a year during worship.
 We have five octaves of Malmark handbells and two octaves of Malmark handchimes.
 Sometimes children use the handchimes to accompany an anthem in Sunday worship, first practicing in Sunday school classes.
 Minimal musical experience is needed for handbells, just a basic knowledge of reading music, good rhythm, and counting skills!
 There are typically four or five rehearsals before a Sunday performance, usually 6-7 p.m. on Wednesdays.
 Contact Michael Surratt (firstname.lastname@example.org), 630-209-0149.

 We have lots of opportunities for you to share your musical talents.
-String players, brass players, guitarists, keyboard players, drummers and percussionists — in fact, people who play pretty much any and all instruments — can find a place in our worship plans at some time or another.
+String players, brass players, woodwind players, guitarists, keyboard players, drummers and other percussionists — in fact, people who play pretty much any and all instruments — can find a place in our worship plans at some time or another during the church year.
 Whether you like to play in a large or a small group or have some solo material you can share, we would be glad to welcome you into our music family.
 Contact Bill Chin (firstname.lastname@example.org), 708-386-5215 (ext.
 108).

-Music at First
+Music At First